 Other Staphylococcal Infections

 These bacteria, although less dangerous than Staphylococcus aureus, can cause serious infections, usually when acquired in a hospital.
-The bacteria may infect catheters inserted through the skin into a blood vessel or implanted medical devices (such as pacemakers or artificial heart valves and joints).
+The bacteria may infect catheters inserted through the skin into a blood vessel or implanted medical devices (such as heart pacemakers or artificial heart valves and joints).

 These bacteria are often resistant to many antibiotics.
 Vancomycin, which is effective against many resistant bacteria, is used, sometimes with rifampin.
 Medical devices, if infected, often must be removed.